 • Avoiding connection: Keeping people at arm’s length to avoid triggers or emotional intimacy.

-The Wounds That Create Escapism
+Emotional Wounds That Can Lead to Escapism

-Escapism often grows from experiences that made it unsafe to feel — times when emotions were too big, or when expressing them led to rejection or pain.
+Escapism often grows from experiences that made it unsafe to feel.
+Times when emotions were too big, or when expressing them led to rejection or pain.
 Common roots include:

 • Childhood neglect or emotional invalidation: When your feelings weren’t seen or mattered, you learned to disconnect from them.